yosefromano/crimsonwool/sites/all/extensions/org.civicoop.civirules/docs/create-your-own-condition.md

 ## Adding a Condition Without Form Processing

 In this tutorial I will add a new condition that can be used in CiviRules.
-The new condition will be called +First Donation of Contact+ and will answer the question: _is this the first contribution of the financial type Donation for the contact_?
+The new condition will be called **First Donation of Contact** and will answer the question: _is this the first contribution of the financial type Donation for the contact_?
 The related actions will only be executed if it is indeed the first donation of the contact.

 In generic terms this condition is fairly simple: retrieve the contact_id and check if there are any contributions for the contact of the financial type Donation.
 If so, return FALSE else return TRUE.
 But now I have to add this to the CiviRules engine as a condition.